juanjo097/angular-firebase/README.md

 #### API Firebase SDK confifuration:

-- To link the Angular application with Firebase service you must add the red CDN with the following format on this file ** src/enviroment/enviroment.ts **  & enviroment.prod.ts ** only if you going to use this project in production ** :
+- To link the Angular application with Firebase service you must add the red CDN with the following format on this file __src/enviroment/enviroment.ts__  & __enviroment.prod.ts__  only if you going to use this project in production :
 	> export const environment = {
 		  production: false,
 		  firebase: {
 		    apiKey: "XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX",
 		    authDomain: "XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX",
 		    databaseURL: "XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX",
 		    projectId: "XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX",
 		    storageBucket: "XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX",
 		    messagingSenderId: "XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX",
 		    appId: "XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX"
 		  }
 		};

-** Please follow me in my github **
+__ If you like this project please follow me in my github__